Another Trip In The Tanger Time Machine

 We should note at this point that Vetements is privately-held (and, per the article, rumored to do $100 million in annual sales), so its CEO isn't under pressure to make quarterly numbers.
 But his claim about the interest in "artificially inflating the numbers" would make us wary if we were Tanger investors.

-More generally, this interview makes us question the sustainability of the outlet mall business, for a couple of reasons.
-The first is the part about fashion being the second-largest polluting industry -- that was news to us.
+More generally, this interview makes us question the sustainability of the outlet mall business for a couple of reasons.
+The first is the part about fashion being the second-largest polluting industry - that was news to us.
 How long do you think until that becomes more widely known, and puts pressure on outlet mall tenants?

 The second reason it makes us question the sustainability of the outlet mall business is that, as the Vetements CEO illustrates later in the interview, scarcity and exclusivity are keys to demand.
 When shoppers find out that 30% of the clothes produced by their favorite brands eventually end up in landfills, after even outlet malls can't sell them, how will their views of those brands change?